 Classroom sizes are usually larger than is optimal.
 Combined with the tendency of whiteboards to be smaller than required, visibility could become an issue.
 While this is possible in any situation, it becomes more critical in classes involving interactive learning and digital whiteboards, especially when the latter is the lesson’s focal point.

 What Are the Benefits of Interactive Learning?

 Challenges of the technology aside, interactive learning’s benefits outweigh all else.
 There is no situation where regurgitation of facts, as well as other variants of passive learning, is preferable to, or more beneficial than, interactive learning.
-Distilled down to its essence, the benefits of interactive learning involve adaptability, cost savings, and fun.
+Distilled down to its essence, the benefits of teaching in this way involve adaptability, cost savings, and fun.

 Resource management is an unfortunate burden placed on too many teachers around the world.
 Proper lesson planning may be disrupted by concerns about supply shortages.
 As is the case with interactive learning technology, particularly when digital whiteboards are implemented, the education processes may become largely digitized.
 Therefore, supply concerns can be extinguished.

 Combined with its ability to bolster engagement, collaboration, and motivation, the introduction of interactive learning into the classroom should be nothing short of fun!
 With boring lectures done away with, teachers have the opportunity to turn everything into a game and foster a fun and enjoyable classroom environment.
 Let the games begin!